Wiz Khalifa: 2009–2010: Deal or No Deal and signing with Atlantic Records

 Khalifa was featured in a remix and video for the 2010 Rick Ross single "Super High", alongside Curren$y.
 He guested on the mixtape Grey Goose, Head Phones, and Thirsty Women by St. Louis rapper M.C., and was featured on the track "The Breeze (Cool)" on rapper Wale's August 2010 mixtape More About Nothing.
 Khalifa was named MTV's Hottest Breakthrough MC of 2010, winning with nearly 70,000 votes, and beating out finalists Nicki Minaj, J. Cole, Travis Porter, and Diggy Simmons.

 Khalifa appeared at the Soundset 2010 festival in May 2010 in Minneapolis, Minnesota, alongside Method Man & Redman, Del the Funky Homosapien, Hieroglyphics, Atmosphere, Murs, Cage, and others.
 He performed at the 2010 Rock the Bells festival, along with hip-hop veterans Wu-Tang Clan, Snoop Dogg, Lauryn Hill, A Tribe Called Quest, Rakim, KRS-One, Jedi Mind Tricks, and Slick Rick.
 Khalifa declined an invitation to tour with rapper Drake and launched his own Waken Baken Tour, a 50-city national tour with rapper Yelawolf.
 His official DJ on the tour was DJ Bonics.

-The tour, scheduled to last from September to November 2010, sold out every venue.
-In November 2010, during his "Waken Baken" tour at East Carolina University, Khalifa was arrested for possession and trafficking of marijuana.
-He was released the next morning after a $300K bail, and resumed his tour.
-Khalifa performed in a cypher during the 2010 BET Hip-Hop Awards.